BagToad/GamerPals.xyz/content/docs/info/rules.md

 Minimodding will not be tolerated in the server.

 A user is considered minimodding if they try to moderate a conversation without being a staff member.
 This includes repeatedly pointing out to a user that something is against the rules.

+Staff have the final say on moderation matters, i.e "rule lawyering" is not permitted.
+If you wish to lodge a general complaint about the conduct of the moderation team in a given situation, you may do so via a ticket.
+You do not need to do someone else's bidding on being treated unfairly in chat, and this will likely be perceived as interference by the moderation team.

 If you suspect a member is breaking a rule, do not engage.
 Avoid piling on the user with your own rules lawyering.
 Alert one of our staff members through a ticket.